Call for papers

 CONSUMER INFORMATION

-The consumer relationship is by its very nature an unbalanced one, between a connoisseur and a layman, a professional whose economic interests justify his or her efforts, and a consumer constrained by his or her lesser knowledge or immediate needs, impulses and so on.
+The consumer relationship is inherently unbalanced, between an expert and a layman, a professional whose economic interests justify their efforts and a consumer constrained by their limited knowledge or immediate needs, impulses, etc.

-However, informing consumers of their rights is essential if consumer law is to be effective.
-There are many different ways of doing this, including codification, websites, consultations with consumer associations, explanations by public authorities, mediation by professional representatives and so on.
+However, informing consumers about their rights is essential to ensuring the effectiveness of consumer law.
+There are many ways of doing this, using a variety of channels: codification, websites, consultations with consumer associations, explanations by public authorities, mediation by professional representatives, etc.

 Thursday, February 27 – afternoon

-The emergence of new technologies in particular has led to the emergence of new modes of consumption, whether initiated by consumers, public authorities or professionals.
-These new offers can give rise to new practices, sometimes unfair, sometimes difficult to understand, for which ordinary consumer law may or may not prove effective in regulating the market and protecting consumers.
+Due to the emergence of new technologies in particular, new modes of consumption are appearing, whether initiated by consumers, public authorities, or professionals.
+These new offerings can give rise to new practices, sometimes unfair, sometimes difficult to understand, for which common consumer law may or may not prove effective in regulating the market and protecting consumers.

 Friday, February 28 – morning

 Friday morning will be devoted to open presentations and institutional announcements from the association and the University of Montpellier.
-Young and established researchers will also have the opportunity to present the results of their research and workshops held in conjunction with the congress.
+Young researchers and established researchers will also have the opportunity to present the results of their research and workshops that will be held at the same time as the conference.

 How to respond to the call for proposals?

-Proposals must include the name(s) of the author(s), their institution and/or laboratory, and their postal and e-mail address(es).
-The proposal should include an abstract and a working title.
+Proposals for papers must include the name(s) of the author(s) and their institution and/or affiliated laboratory, their postal and email addresses.
+The proposal must include an abstract and a provisional title.
 Contributions may be in English or French.
-The abstract, in English or French, should be approximately 1000 characters long.
-It should specify whether the participant only wishes to participate in the conference proceedings, or whether he or she will present a paper during the conference.
+The abstract, in French or English, should be approximately 1,000 characters long.
+It should specify whether the participant wishes to attend the conference proceedings only or whether they will be presenting during the conference.

-Travel and accommodation cannot be covered, but the organization will offer preferential rates to participants and auditors.
+Travel and accommodation expenses cannot be covered, but the organization will offer preferential rates to participants and attendees.

-Download the call for papers (french / english) :
+Download the call for contributions (French / English):

-Paper proposals should be sent by October 25, 2024 as an attached file by e-mail to :
+Proposals for papers should be sent by October 25, 2024, as an email attachment to:

 licem@umontpellier.fr

-Proposals will be selected on the basis of scientific rigor and the above criteria, and the final program will be published in December 2024.
+Proposals will be selected based on scientific rigor and the criteria outlined above, and the final program will be announced in December 2024.

 Selected participants will be notified in November 2024.